CWALabs/SkyCMS/Docs/Installation/README.md

 - Configuration examples

 **Start here** if you're setting up SkyCMS for the first time or need to understand the configuration options.

+### After Installation Completes

+Once setup is finished, follow the **[Post-Installation Configuration Guide](./Post-Installation.md)** to:
+- Verify your installation is fully operational
+- Create and publish your first page
+- Configure security and access control
+- Test email and CDN integration
+- Set up user accounts for your team

 ---